pangeo-data/governance/governance.md

 ## Fiscal Sponsor, Project Funds, and Project Sponsors

 The Project is associated with a Fiscal Sponsor.
-The Fiscal Sponsor maintains all legal an fiduciary responsibility for the Project and its employees.
+The Fiscal Sponsor maintains all legal and fiduciary responsibility for the Project and its employees.
 The current Fiscal Sponsor of the project is NumFOCUS Inc.
 The Steering Council will delegate one member to be the official liaison with the Fiscal Sponsor.